• meh •

 Meaning: 1.
 [Interjection] Whatever!
 So what?
 Blah!
 Meh is a verbal shrug, an expression of apathy.
 2. [Adjective] So-so, blah, uninteresting, indifferent.

-Notes: Although today's expression (I hesitate calling it a 'word') is an expression of apathy, it seems to have excited the editors of the Harper Collins English Dictionary, for they decided a few days ago to add it as a new entry.
+Notes: Although today's expression (I hesitate calling it a 'word') is an expression of apathy, it seems to have excited the editors of the Harper Collins English Dictionary, for they have decided to add it as a new entry.
 It is too soon to see how this nonce word will fit into English—if it does at all.
 The noun mehness is already out there but no one seems to have tested the adverb (mehly?) or the comparative (meher, more meh?) and superlative (mehest, most meh?).
 We all await the verdict with bated breath.

 In Play: As an interjection, this word indicates absolute indifference if not boredom: "So, kids, what did you think of the cheese-whip surprise I made for dinner tonight?"
 In unison: "Meh!"
 As an adjective it is the modern equivalent of blah: "I was surprised when Maude Lynn Dresser came to the party in such a meh outfit."